 - Low risk: PSA 10 ng/mL or less, Gleason score 6 or less, and clinical stage T1c (very low risk) or T1-T2a.

 - Intermediate risk: PSA >10 but 20 ng/mL or less, or Gleason score 7, or clinical stage T2b-T2c.

 - High risk: PSA >20 ng/mL or Gleason score 8–10, or clinical stage T3a for clinically localized disease and T3b-T4 for locally advanced disease.

-The CPT coding for high-dose rate prostate brachytherapy will consist of a series of CPT codes describing the treatment planning, dosimetry, and delivery of radiation therapy.
+The CPT coding for HDR prostate brachytherapy will consist of a series of CPT codes describing the treatment planning, dosimetry, and delivery of radiation therapy.
 These codes overlap with those describing brachytherapy using permanent seed implantation.
-However, since the therapy is given over a course of several days, the last two CPT codes listed below may be used more than once.
+However, because the therapy is given over a course of several days, the last 2 CPT codes listed below may be used more than once.

 76873: Ultrasound, transrectal; prostate volume study for brachytherapy treatment planning

 77326-77328: Brachytherapy isodose calculation; simple, intermediate, or complex

 77776-77778: Interstitial radiation source application, simple, intermediate, or complex

 The surgical code for placement of the brachytherapy catheter is:

 55875: Transperineal placement of needles or catheters into prostate for interstitial radioelement application, with or without cystoscopy